So You Think You Want to Be a Pioneer…

 7. What comes up in those conversations that might make you think, “This person would be a great fit at Pioneers”?

-Dedication, passion matched by humility, a mix of local ministry involvement and a grace-filled demeanor always catch our eye.
+Dedication, passion matched by humility, a history of local ministry involvement and a grace-filled demeanor always catch our eye.

 8. How much time does it take to complete the application?

 We have had people take two days or two years to fill out the paperwork!
-It all depends on how quickly you want to attend our orientation event in order to get going to the nations.
-A typical timeframe would be 3-6 months.
+It all depends on how quickly you want to attend our orientation event in order to get going.
+A typical time frame would be 3-6 months.

 9. What kind of references or other documents are required?